ErwanDavidCode/LLM_embedders_fairness/README.md

 # LLM Embedders Fairness Analysis

 A comprehensive research project investigating fairness properties of large language model (LLM) embeddings across multiple embedding techniques and datasets.
-This pipeline analyzes bias and fairness metrics in embeddings generated from tabular and text-based data.
+This pipeline analyzes bias and fairness metrics in embeddings generated from tabular to text-based data.

 **📄 Full Technical Report:** [Stage Report PDF](./End_of_master_intership_repport__reworked.pdf) *(Download and read for detailed methodology and findings)*